OpenOmics/modr/docs/index.md

 </section>

-**modr** is a pipeline to detect RNA modifications in Oxford Nanopore direct RNA sequencing data.
+**modr** is an awesome pipeline to detect known/novel transcript expression, poly-A tail lengths, and RNA-editing in Oxford Nanopore direct RNA sequencing data.
 It relies on technologies like [Singularity<sup>1</sup>](https://singularity.lbl.gov/) to maintain the highest-level of reproducibility.
 The pipeline consists of a series of data processing and quality-control steps orchestrated by [Snakemake<sup>2</sup>](https://snakemake.readthedocs.io/en/stable/), a flexible and scalable workflow management system, to submit jobs to a cluster.

 The pipeline is compatible with direct RNA-sequencing data generated from [Oxford Nanopore sequencing Technologies](https://nanoporetech.com/).
-As input, it accepts a set of gzipped FastQ files and can be run locally on a compute instance or on-premise using a cluster.
+As input, it accepts a set of FastQ & Fast5 files and can be run locally on a compute instance or on-premise using a cluster.
 A user can define the method or mode of execution.
 The pipeline can submit jobs to a cluster using a job scheduler like SLURM (more coming soon!).
 A hybrid approach ensures the pipeline is accessible to all users.

 Before getting started, we highly recommend reading through the [usage](usage/run.md) section of each available sub command.